AIG Has “Excellent Chance” to Repay Bailout Money

 Of all the companies the United States government has bailed out during this recession, few have drawn as intense a degree of the public’s ire as American International Group, the company that is commonly known as AIG.
 Their indiscriminate use of the credit default swap seemingly didn’t include any hedging at all, and thus they were unprepared when values dropped due to delinquency.
 The insurance monster found itself in a deep grave.
 It would need more than $100 billion to get out.

 As you may know, the government ponied up the money – which means you and I paid to rescue the irresponsible, greedy AIG.
-Would the government (forget about us, cowboy) ever get its personal loans and cash advances back?
+Would the government (forget about us, cowboy) ever get its personal payday loans and cash advances back?

 AIG stock could be on the way up soon, as outgoing CEO Edward Liddy believes the company has “an excellent chance” to repay the government, reports Bloomberg.
 The insurer has plans to pay down its massive Federal Reserve credit line of $25 billion by selling off two of its foreign life insurance interests.

 They have to do something.
 AIG has received four bailouts so far, making their take so far $182.5 billion.
 Their gambles in the housing market prompted them to turn over majority stake to the government.
-In addition to a $60 billion credit line (are they worth it, or should they be nationalized?), there’s also $52.5 billion to buy mortgage assets and another investment of $70 billion.
+In addition to a large credit line (are they worth it, or should they be nationalized?), there’s also $52.5 billion to buy mortgage assets and another investment of $70 billion.
 It’s truly staggering.

 Sell, sell, sell[ad_block type=”horizontal” float=”left”] “We believe there is an excellent chance that we can repay the government,” Liddy said.
 “The government is not prepared to make any adjustments to the arrangement that turned over majority control to the U.S. My hope would be that as we make progress in the overall restructuring, that maybe those conversations will bear fruit.”